void-linux/void-docs/src/config/session-management.md

 ## seatd

-[seatd(1)](https://man.voidlinux.org/seatd.1) is a minimal seat management daemon and an alternative to elogind.
+[seatd(1)](https://man.voidlinux.org/seatd.1) is a minimal seat management daemon and an alternative to elogind primarily for [wlroots compositors](./graphical-session/wayland.md#standalone-compositors).

 To use it, install the `seatd` package and enable its service.
 If you want non-root users to be able to access the seatd session, add them to the `_seatd`